 What kind of tools do you need to move a gun safe?

-If you’re determined to move your gun safe yourself, you’ll need the following tools, equipment, and apparel –
+If you’re determined to move your gun safe yourself, you’ll need the following tools, special equipment, and apparel:

 - A sturdy steel or aluminum appliance dolly

-- Tape, mover’s rubber bands, or shrink-wrap (stretch wrap)
+- Packing materials like tape, mover’s rubber bands, or shrink-wrap (stretch wrap)